If you can’t join them, beat them.

 To honor the $8 billion acquisition that never happened, we came up with a list of eight questions that will help you make the final decision between Teams and Slack.

-In this case, the edge goes to Slack, which many people believe possesses a simpler onboarding process.
+In this case, the edge goes to Slack, which many people believe possesses a more straightforward onboarding process.
 You don’t even need to supply a credit card or phone number if you are operating the freemium version of Slack.
 Meanwhile, there are more steps to sign up for Teams and add team members, and so achieving buy-in from your employees will probably require a more thoughtful rollout and training process.

-Question #2: How important is cyber security to your small business?
+Question #2: How important is cybersecurity to your small business?